|from left to right: Beatrice Keesey, granddaughter of Annie Brown Adams.

 |Annie's grave at the Old Pioneer Cemetery in

-Hunt.
-Photos by her friend Don Bumgarner in
+Photos by her friend Don Bumgarner in February and

-History note: Mrs. Alice Louise Cook Hunt is the
+March, 2011 History note: Mrs. Alice Louise Cook

-This photograph was taken at her 95th birthday
+Hunt was photographed at her 95th birthday on March

 |Mary, her only surviving son Salmon and three daughters (Annie, Sarah, Ellen) moved to California by the